walaura/Twitter-photo-downloader/README.md

 # Twitter Photo Downloader
-Download all (available) photos from your twitter archive.
+Download all (available) photos on your twitter archive.

 # Usage
 	$ npm install